chengdada123/Proxmox-VE-for-WHMCS/README.md

 **Logs:** We work to ensure that Proxmox VE for WHMCS passes through error details to you.

+Hence, we ask that you are as verbose and thorough as possible when reporting Issues.
+Thanks!

 #### All Logs & Debug Logging too

 - **(Logs: PHP)** `error_log` contents